 The WTP measures how well you write in a language by comparing your performance with the criteria described in the ACTFL Proficiency Guidelines - Writing (Revised 2001).
-The test is delivered via the internet.
+The test is delivered via the Internet.
 The candidate responds to prompts in English to assure the candidate fully comprehends the prompt.
-Students are required to take the OPIc and the WPT the semester prior to student teaching.
-The benchmark level for teaching is Intermediate High
+Students are required to take the OPIc and the WPT during senior year in SPAN 408.
+The benchmark level for teaching is Intermediate High.